RaspberryPiFoundation/scratch-curriculum/en-GB/paint-box/index.md

 	Notice that you don't need to send a message to clear the stage, as any sprite can do it!

-+ You can also create an eraser.
-If your club leader has given you a 'Resources' folder, click 'Upload costume from file' and add the 'eraser.svg' image.
++ You have probably noticed that your pencil sprite includes an eraser costume:

 	![screenshot](images/paint-eraser-costume.png)

-	If you don't have the eraser.svg image, just create a new white pen instead!

-+ You should also add the eraser image as a new selector sprite.
-This is how your stage shoud look:
++ Your project also includes an eraser selector sprite, right click on it and choose 'show'.
+This is how your stage should look:

 	![screenshot](images/paint-eraser-stage.png)